-Taymour Grahne is a London-based gallerist and art dealer with a focus on contemporary art.
+Taymour Grahne is a London-based art dealer and curator.

 He heads Taymour Grahne Projects, a nomadic exhibition program that collaborates with important contemporary artists.

 About Taymour Grahne

 Taymour Grahne built a reputation for discovering and championing the careers of some of the most significant contemporary artists of today.
 He has organised and curated over 150 exhibitions.

 He has worked with and exhibited some of the leading contemporary artists of our time, including: Francesca Mollett, Dominique Fung, Aubrey Levinthal, GaHee Park, Nadia Ayari, Maia Cruz Palileo, Amy Lincoln, Madeleine Bialke, Cara Nahaul, Hassan Hajjaj, John Dilg, Zineb Sedira, Mohamed Melehi, Anika Roach, Tidawhitney Lek, and Sikelela Owen, among many others.

 His long-standing support for artist career trajectories has seen him place works into major museum collections worldwide, including: The Metropolitan Museum of Art, New York; The Guggenheim Museum, New York; The British Museum, London; Los Angeles County Museum of Art (LACMA), California; Smithsonian Institution, Washington DC; The Nasher Museum of Art, Duke University, North Carolina; Columbus Museum of Art, Ohio, Museum of African Contemporary Art Al Maaden (MACAAL), Marrakech; and X Museum, Beijing, among others.